Website-Icon DED9

 }

-These codes look correct but return incorrect results every four times (statistically).
-Consider a negative person number, the remainder divided by 2 will not be equal to 1.
+These codes look correct, but return incorrect results every four times (statistically).
+Consider a negative person number; the remainder divided by 2 will not equal 1.
 Therefore, the return result will be false, which is incorrect!

 It can be fixed as follows: